 Q: Can I get COVID-19 from a food worker handling my food?

 A: Currently, there is no evidence of food or food packaging being associated with the transmission of COVID-19.
 However, the virus is spreading from person-to-person in some communities in the US.
 The Center for Diseases Control and Prevention (CDC) recommends that if you are sick, stay home until you are better and no longer pose a risk of infecting others.
-Anyone handling, preparing and serving food should always follow safe food handling procedures, such as washing hands and surfaces often.
+The agency also advises that anyone handling, preparing and serving food should wash their hands often, and follow all other safe food handling procedures.

 Q: Since restaurant workers and other service industry employees have ongoing contact with the public, are there any special precautions these workers should take to avoid becoming sick with a respiratory illness, such as wearing masks?

 A: The CDC does not recommend that people who are well wear a facemask to protect themselves from COVID-19.
-Facemasks should be used by people who show symptoms of COVID-19 to help prevent the spread of the disease to others.
-The use of facemasks is also crucial for health workers and people who are taking care of someone with COVID-19 in close settings (at home or in a health care facility).
+Facemasks should be worn by individuals who show symptoms of COVID-19 to help prevent the spread of the disease to others.
+For health workers and people who are taking care of someone with COVID-19 in close settings (at home or in a health care facility), the use of facemasks is also crucial.

 Q: Is food imported to the US from China and other countries affected by COVID-19, at risk of spreading COVID-19?

 A: Currently, there is no evidence to support the transmission of COVID-19 associated with imported goods, and there are no reported cases of COVID-19 in the US associated with imported goods.

 Q: Are food products produced in the US a risk for the spread of COVID-19?

 A: There is no evidence to suggest that food produced in the US can transmit COVID-19.